DickinsonCollege/FarmData2/CONTRIBUTING.md

 The majority of FarmData2's development is front-end development in the _FieldKit_ and _BarnKit_.
 The _FieldKit_ and _BarnKit_ contain _forms_ and _reports_ that facilitate farm specific tasks.
 These _forms_ and _reports_ are created using a standard web technology stack including HTML, CSS, JavaScript, Vue.js.
 The front-end accesses FarmData2 data through the [FarmOS API](https://farmos.org/development/api/) using the [Axios](https://github.com/axios/axios) library.
 End-to-end testing of _forms_ and _reports_ is done using the [Cypress framework](https://www.cypress.io/).
 In addition, a basic familiarity with git and GitHub are necessary for interacting with the project.

 If you are unfamiliar with one or more of these technologies the [ONBOARDING](ONBOARDING.md) document will provide additional information about each, as well as resources and activities for learning about them.
-If you are familiar with these technologies the next step is to jump to the [README.md for the field kit](farmdata2_modules/fd2_field_kit/README.md), and then return to the [ONBOARDING](ONBOARDING.md) document on an as-needed basis.
+If you are familiar with these technologies the next step is to jump to the [README.md for FarmData2 modules](farmdata2_modules/fd2_example/README.md), and then return to the [ONBOARDING](ONBOARDING.md) document on an as-needed basis.

-The automation, configuration and back-end development of FarmData2 use an number of other technologies including Drupal, drush, FarmOS, Docker, docker-compose and bash scripting.
+The automation, configuration and back-end development of FarmData2 use a number of other technologies including Drupal, drush, FarmOS, Docker, docker-compose and bash scripting.
 The [ONBOARDING](ONBOARDING.md) document outlines how these technologies are used and also contains pointers to resources for learning more about them.

 ## Workflow ##